psychiee/TAPE/README.md

 - OBSDATE: observation date and target name for making files and plots
 - TARGETNUM: target number in the finding-chart (XXXXXX-YYY-chart.png)
 - COMPNUMS: numbers of comparison stars for differential photometry in the finding-chart (XXXXXX-YYY-chart.png)
-- CHKSIG: cut-off sigma value in light curve to find a proper comparison star (for 05-chek_comps.py)
+- CHKSIG: cut-off sigma value in light curve to find a proper comparison star (for 04-chek_comps.py)
-- CHKDELM: cut-off delta magnitude in light curve to find a proper comparison star (for 05-chek_comps.py)
+- CHKDELM: cut-off delta magnitude in light curve to find a proper comparison star (for 04-chek_comps.py)
+- OBSLAT: latitude of the observatory (for calculating HJD)
+- OBSLON: longitude of the observatory (for calculating HJD)
+- OBSELEV: elevation of the observatory (for calculating HJD)

 ### Run PyAPW codes
 - Run 01-run_ccdproc.py